blenderbox/html-boilerplate/README.md

 *    Only use ids when there is only one element on the page that needs style — otherwise use a class.
 *    Make sure all images have an alt attribute.

-## 1.1    - CSS NAMING CONVENTIONS
+## 1.1    - CSS

 *    Do not make the CSS overly complicated, but rather let the styles cascade where reasonable and applicable while using as little mark up as necessary.
 *    When starting a project, begin by styling the basic HTML elements.
 If no design is provided for that, please confirm that it is not needed.
-*    Organize the CSS into logical sections such as HTML, classes (site wide only), layout, promos, etc. as seen in the '/stylesheets/all.css' file.
 *    Make sure all links and buttons have a rollover state.
 If you cannot find a rollover or on state in a PSD, please contact project management and let them know and they will provide you with one.
+*    Don't use ID's #hotdrama - Id selectors have priority over other kinds of selectors.
+This can make it harder to add new rules using less specific selectors, leading to specificity wars: http://www.stuffandnonsense.co.uk/archives/css_specificity_wars.html
+*    Be consistent with indentation
+*    Be consistent about where spaces before/after colons/braces go
+*    One selector per line, One rule per line
-*    Use lowercase and dashes for  for ids and classes.
+*    Use lowercase and dashes for classes.

 Example:

-    #layout-container {  }
     .search-results {  }

+## 1.2  - CSS EXTENSIONS (Sass/Less) Style Guide

+*    List @extend(s) First - Knowing right off the bat that this class inherits another whole set of rules from elsewhere is good.
+*    List "Regular" Styles Next
+*    List @include(s) Next - This visually separates the @extends and @includes as well as groups the @includes for easier reading.
+You might also want to make the call on separating user-authored @includes and vendor-provided @includes.
+*    Nested Selectors Last

+Example:

+    .weather {
+      @extends %module;
+      background: LightCyan;
+      @include transition(all 0.3s ease);

+      > h3 {
+        border-bottom: 1px solid white;
+        @include transform(rotate(90deg));
+      }
+    }

+*    All Vendor Prefixes Use @mixins
+*    Maximum Nesting: Three Levels Deep - Chances are, if you're deeper than that, you're writing a crappy selector.
+Crappy in that it's too reliant on HTML structure (fragile), overly specific (too powerful), and not very reusable (not useful).
+It's also on the edge of being difficult to understand.

+Example:

+    .weather {

+      .cities {

+        li {
+          // no more!
+        }
+      }
+    }

+*    Partials are named _partial.scss
+*    Variablize All Common Numbers, and Numbers with Meaning
+*    Variablize All Colors

 ## 2.0 - TIPS TO FOLLOW

 Some of the common issues with browser compliance as well as the Blenderbox standards can be found below.

 *    Use the line-height attribute when vertically aligning a single line of text or input field.
 This is often helpful when styling footers etc.
 *    Write the CSS with a hierarchical approach.
 For instance, if the header element appears on the top of the page, put the header element at the top of the CSS file.
 *    All label tags attributes should be set to the value of the input field id so a user can click the label to select the field.
 All fields should have a label if there is design for it.

 CLEARING

 We have two options for clearing, first the clearfix class and second the clear class.
 You can read more about the clearfix here http://www.webtoolkit.info/css-clearfix.html The basic clearing class, .clearfix, uses the ‘:after’ pseudo-selector to add clearing after the tag you are floating.
 To clear after a floated element, you can use clearfix.

 Examples of clearing after: